 andcompute.snapshots.useReadOnly

-on the source project.
+on the project containing the source workstation.

 Clone a workstation